Amazon.com Inc (AMZN)'s Winning Formula: Financial Metrics and C

 Profitability Rank Breakdown

 The Profitability Rank shows Amazon.com Inc's impressive standing among its peers in generating profit.
+The Piotroski F-Score confirms Amazon.com Inc's solid financial situation based on Joseph Piotroski's nine-point scale, which measures a company's profitability, funding and operating efficiency.
 Amazon.com Inc's strong Predictability Rank of 4.5 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

 Given Amazon.com Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
+This analysis underscores the importance of considering a company's financial metrics and competitive strengths when making investment decisions.
 GuruFocus Premium members can find more companies with strong GF Scores using the following screener link: GF Score Screen

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.